 This border incident led to a campaign against Safariland, the parent company of Defense Technology at the time, and Warren Kanders, Safariland's CEO and majority owner.
 In 2019, Kanders resigned from his role on the board of the Whitney Museum of Art in New York City, following months of protests and an artist boycott.
-A year later, Safariland announced it would sell Defense Technology within a few months, but the two companies are still inextricably linked.
-142
+A year later, Safariland announced it would sell Defense Technology within a few months, but ely use PepperBall ployments include rer in 2011 and 2012, izona in 2017; and at a Lives Matter protests the U.S. in 2020. cies that responded to 7 on PepperBall proy from UTS or from Action Supply. on-lethal," Pepper-2004 case in Boston caused permanent evere skin injuries. ries caused by police the two companies are still inextricably linked.